sid-viscous/musk-crypto-notifier/README.md

 | `TWITTER_ACCESS_TOKEN` | Twitter API access token |
 | `TWITTER_ACCESS_TOKEN_SECRET` | Secret key for Twitter API access token |
 | `TWITTER_USER_IDS_TO_FOLLOW` | Space delimited list of user ids to watch (see [here](https://www.codeofaninja.com/tools/find-twitter-id/) for how to get twitter ids from user name)

+#### Google configuration

+Set up an account and register for [Cloud Vision API](https://cloud.google.com/vision/) access and set up a service account.
+Download the client_secrets json file.

+For more details on how to set this up, follow [this guide](https://codelabs.developers.google.com/codelabs/cloud-vision-api-python/#0).

+Place the file and name it to `google_client_secrets.json` in the same directory as the `docker-compose.yml` file.

+Leave the environment varibale `GOOGLE_APPLICATION_CREDENTIALS` to the default set in `.env.example`.

 #### Discord configuration